-Failed coup plotters can be great historians.
 Anna Komnene, the author of the work of Byzantine history, The Alexiad, was the leader of a failed coup against her brother John II Komnenos, the heir to the throne of the Byzantine Empire.
 She was defeated in the power struggle and was exiled for the rest of her life to a monastery on her brother’s orders.
 She wrote The Alexiad while she was imprisoned in the monastery.

-The opening lines of The Alexiad are marvelous.
+The opening lines of her book are memorable.
 Here’s a translation by E A Dawes: